zhousarah/azure-compute-docs/articles/virtual-machines/includes/virtual-machines-disks-shared-limitations.md

 ### General limitations

 Shared disks have general limitations that apply to all shared disks, regardless of disk type.
-As well as additional limitations that only apply to specific types of shared disks.
+They also have more limitations that only apply to specific types of shared disks.
 The following list is the list of general limitations:

 - Currently, only Ultra Disks, Premium SSD v2, Premium SSD, and Standard SSDs can be used as a shared disk
 - Shared disks can be attached to individual Virtual Machine Scale Sets but can't be defined in the Virtual Machine Scale Set models or automatically deployed